We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Eleuthero is a plant that has been traditionally used as an immune system booster and a general stimulant.
+Eleuthero is a plant that people traditionally used as an immune system booster and a general stimulant.
 Possible health benefits include increasing energy, improving cognitive function, and more.

 Sometimes known as Siberian ginseng, eleuthero is native to Japan, northern China, southeastern Russia, South Korea, and North Korea.